 Too often, the gap between SEL assessment data and action feels like the Grand Canyon.
-It is easy to imagine, for example, a grade-level team at an elementary school, after getting their SEL assessment data and after thoroughly reviewing the numbers, do not know what to do.
+It is easy to imagine, for example, a grade-level team at an elementary school getting their SEL assessment data, thoroughly reviewing the numbers, and not knowing what to do from there.
 Maybe that has been your experience.
 Whatever the case, when this happens, the assessment data cannot possibly benefit teaching and learning.

 In my last blog post—Aligning SEL Assessment for Data-Informed Instruction—I shared some ideas about how to use SEL assessment data to guide explicit SEL instruction.
 Specifically, I discussed how program alignments illustrating the relationship between what an assessment measures and the targets of instruction can support decision-making about explicit instruction.

 But SEL happens all day long, not just during explicit SEL instruction.
-And educators and others increasingly recognize that to foster student social and emotional development requires SEL practices throughout the school day.
+And educators and others increasingly recognize that fostering student social and emotional development requires SEL practices throughout the school day.
 SEL assessment can help you do that in a focused way.

 In this blog post, I am going to share a few ideas about how to use SEL assessment data to reinforce SEL practices beyond explicit SEL instruction and throughout the school day.

-Start with the SEL Competence You Want to Reinforce
+Start with the SEL Competence that You Want to Reinforce

-Based on this assessment, you could elect to focus your efforts outside of SEL lessons on teaching social problem-solving, one of CASEL Framework’s “Relationship Skills.”
-Do not worry about other competencies for now—just focus on the one competence.
+Based on this assessment, you could choose to focus your efforts outside of SEL lessons on teaching social problem-solving, one of the CASEL Framework “Relationship Skills.”
+Do not worry about other competencies for now—just focus on this single competence.

 Understand the SEL Competence You Are Trying to Teach

-Now that you have selected a competence to reinforce throughout the day, the next step is getting clear about what that competence is, and how it expresses itself in daily life.
-The chart below shows how the competencies measured by SELweb work and what they look like in daily life.
+Now that you have selected a competence to reinforce throughout the day, the next step is clarifying what that competence is and how it expresses itself in daily life.
+For example, the chart below shows how the competencies measured by SELweb work and what they look like in everyday life.

 |SELweb Competence||CASEL Framework Area||How It Works||Example|